Yakov Knyazhnin: Biography

 Knyazhnin was born into the family of the vice-governor of Pskov.
-From 1750 he studied in the gymnasium at the Academy at St Petersburg.
-In 1755 he was a cadet of the Justice Board; and in 1757 translator at the Construction Office.
-In 1762 he was in military service as a secretary of Kirill Razumovsky.
+From 1750, he studied in the gymnasium at the Academy of Sciences at St. Petersburg.
+In 1755, he was a cadet of the Collegium of Foreign Affairs and later a translator.
+In 1762, he was in military service as a secretary of Kirill Razumovsky.

 In 1770, he married Ekaterina Aleksandrovna Sumarokov.
 The couple had one of the most important literary salons in Russia.

-In 1773 he was sentenced to death for spending 6,000 roubles of fiscal money, however the sentence was reduced: he was deprived of the rank of officer and his nobility.
-In 1777 he obtained the forgiveness of the Empress Catherine II, and received back his nobility and officer rank.
+In 1773, he was sentenced to death for spending 6,000 roubles of fiscal money; however, the sentence was reduced: he was deprived of the rank of officer and his nobility.
+In 1777, he obtained the forgiveness of the Empress Catherine II, and received back his nobility and officer rank.
 He was employed by Ivan Betskoy as his secretary.
 Soon he left with his resignation.
 He taught Russian Literature at the Military School.
 He was a member of Russian Academy from 1783.

 The son of Knyazhnin in a biographic essay about this father wrote that he died of "catarrhal fever".
 This seems to be more accurate than another version, propagated by Pushkin, which claims that Knyazhnin died from torture at the hands of the secret police.

 Legacy

 Knyazhnin's contemporary success rested largely on his witty comedies The Braggart (1786) and The Cranks (1790).
 The latter revolves around the theme of favouritism, of the unexpectedly quick rise in rank, which was topical in Catherine's reign, and considered risqué.

 He also wrote six comic operas operas and eight tragedies, which, as D.S.
 Mirsky put it, "breathe an almost revolutionary spirit of political freethinking".
 Almost everything he wrote was immediately published by the decree of Catherine the Great.
-Most of his plays and operas were staged at the Hermitage Theatre in St Petersburg.
+Most of his plays and operas were staged at the Hermitage Theatre in St. Petersburg.

 Among his other works are poems and translations including works by Voltaire and Corneille.
 Writing his plays and opera librettos, Knyaznin often borrowed some ideas from Voltaire, Metastasio, Molière and Carlo Goldoni developing them and putting in different context.
 He imitated these models so extensively that Alexander Pushkin later referred to him as "Knyazhnin the Borrower" (or "derivative Knyazhnin" — «переимчивый Княжнин», see details).

 Knyazhnin's last tragedy, Vadim of Novgorod (1789), was inspired by Catherine II's treatment of Vadim's revolt against Rurik in her own play From Ryurik's Life.
 Disputing with her, Knyazhnin depicted Vadim as a champion of Novgorod's ancient liberties who has to stab himself in the face of triumphant authoritarianism.
 When the play was posthumously published in 1793, the Empress had it banned as a "literary revolt".
 Against the background of the French Revolution, it was decided wise to burn all the copies.
 Vadim of Novgorod was never staged and was not reprinted in Russia until 1914.